sim590/lain-wiki/calendar.md

 You can also call it defining a notification screen with a third argument like this:

     awful.key({ altkey }, "c", function () lain.widgets.calendar:show(7, 0, my_scr_number) end),

-In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
-By setting `followmouse` to `true` it will be shown on the same screen containing the widget.

 ### Note